All Episodes

 I don't know how anybody that lives over there could vote for anybody that might want to make a deal with Iran.

-I just that that would permit them to have a nuclear weapon.
+That would permit them to have a nuclear weapon.

 But they exist, and there are lots of them.

-Maybe we'll find out.
+We'll find out.

-Now, this is in the Israeli media, this is being characterized as a last-minute hail Mary to rally fringe right wingers in Israel, who are obviously only fringe lunatics or opposed to a Palestinian state, you see.
+Now, this is in the Israeli media, this is being characterized as a last-minute Hail Mary to rally fringe right-wingers in Israel who are obviously only fringe lunatics or opposed to a Palestinian state, you see.

-It was uh called The Honorable Woman.
+It was called The Honorable Woman.

 I don't know how many of you have seen it.